Sign In Register

 Education

 Educational attainment is solid, with 41.3% holding a bachelor's degree or higher, near the national average.
 95.8% have completed high school.
-Area schools have an average test score of 5.7/10.
+Local schools score 6.2/10 in standardized testing, reflecting strong academic performance.

 Climate & Weather

 Solon experiences four distinct seasons with an average temperature of 49°F. Winters average 20°F in January while summers reach 74°F in July.
+With 275 sunny days per year, residents enjoy well above the national average of sunshine.
 Annual precipitation totals 36.5 inches.
 Air quality is rated Good with a median AQI of 43.

 Population